Do We Need to Look at Bodycare the Same as Skincare?

 percentage La Roche Posay uses for double the price.
 In addition to shea butter, glycerin and hyaluronic acid, this milk is quick-absorbing and a moisturising delight.
 Over time, Urea can even prevent eczema and dermatitis flare-ups, which is why it is recommended for atopic skin.
 However, if you struggle with razor burn, Urea is your best friend.

 Garnier Body also has a fantastic Cocoa & Ceramide Cocoa Butter.
 Not only does it smell divine, but it is also the thickest option so far if you like a creamier feel.
-When you look at the ingredient list, don't be disappointed when you don't see any ceramides listed, because this butter has ceramide-building ingredients, like 2-OLEAMIDO-1,3-OCTADECANEDIOL.
+When you look at the ingredient list, don't be disappointed if you don't see any ceramides listed, because this butter contains ceramide-building ingredients, such as 2-OLEAMIDO-1,3-OCTADECANEDIOL.
 Fantastic option for dry, winter skin.

 For those of you concerned with stretch marks and firming, the best option is Neutrogena's

 Visibly Firming Body Lotion.
 This is so lightweight, I sometimes like to use it as a body serum underneath a thicker cream.
 Only in the heat of summer do I long for its milky, thin texture, which absorbs immediately and leaves a hydrated glow on the skin.
 The key ingredients that help to firm the skin are Magnesium Aspartate, Zinc Gluconate, and Copper Gluconate.
-Stunning option if you hate the greasy feel of lotion because this feels cooling and refreshing like a serum, almost.
+A stunning option if you dislike the greasy feel of lotion, as this feels cooling and refreshing, almost like a serum.

-I like to alternate all of these options since they provide different benefits to the skin, which I require.
+I like to alternate among these options since they provide different benefits to the skin, which I need.
 My skin type enjoys daily moisturisation, so one body lotion would not last very long.
 As the seasons change, so does my skin, and I like having the most adequate option available.
-In terms of After Sun, I think it is a marketing scam.
+In terms of After-Sun, I think its a marketing scam.
 Either buy an aloe vera gel from your chemist and layer it underneath a thick body cream, or just use your preferred body lotion.
-If you look at the ingredient lists for most After Sun creams, they are not any different, sometimes mixed with menthol for a cooling feeling that could also irritate.
+If you look at the ingredient lists for most After-Sun creams, you will find that they are not significantly different, sometimes mixed with menthol for a cooling effect that can also irritate.

 Protection From the Sun & an Easy-to-Maintain Tanning Routine